wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

 into three segments (this paper assumes 32 bit address).
 The paper observes that the upper bits of the address are often not changing much from access to access, while the lower bits change significantly.
-The implementation, therefore, divides an address into low 15 bits, middle 8 bits, and high 3 bits (note that the address is block aligned, with the lowest bits being zero), and each segment addresses one counter in each of the three individual counting bloom filters.
+The implementation, therefore, divides an address into low 15 bits, middle 8 bits, and high 3 bits (note that the address is block aligned, with the lowest bits being zero), and each segment addresses one 8 bit counter in each of the three individual counting bloom filters.
 To further increase accuracy, bit 9 - 18 and bit 19 - 24 are also used to form two extra segments, which address another two counting bloom filters.
 All counters addressed by these segments are incremented by one if the access misses the conventional LLC.